All you need to get started building Textual apps.

 With the repository cloned, navigate to the

-/examples/ directory where you fill find a number of Python files you can run from the command line:
+/examples/ directory where you will find a number of Python files you can run from the command line:

 python code_browser.py ../